friendly-bits/geoip-shell/Documentation/DETAILS.md

 ## **Prelude**
 - This document mainly intends to provide some info on the purpose and core options of the main scripts and how they work in tandem.
 - The main scripts display "usage" when called with the "-h" option.
 You can find out about some additional options specific to each script by running it with that option.
+- Because shells are many and some systems may have both compatible and incompatible shells installed, the upcoming version of geoip-shell detects the shell it's running in during installation and replaces the "shebang" of all its scripts to point to the detected shell (rather than to /bin/sh which is typically a symlink to the actual shell which could be anything).
+So for example, if you like to use zsh (an incompatible shell), you can install a package which provides a simpler shell like dash and then run the -install script from it.
+This way you can continue to use an incompatible fancy shell for your other tasks, while geoip-shell will happily use a simple and compatible shell.
+It is also a good practice even if you have a fancy and compatible shell (like Bash) because a simpler shell runs 3x to 4x faster.

 ## **Overview**